Rohan1-tech/Financial-Fraud-Risk-Engine/README.md

 0.223

-These values are from the synthetic demonstration workflow documented in the repository.
-They should not be interpreted as real-world fraud detection performance.
+These values are from the synthetic demonstration workflow and should not be interpreted as real-world fraud detection performance.

 Verified Deployed Results